dart-lang/site-www/src/content/language/extension-types.md

   }
   ```

-Read the [Usage](#usage) to learn more about the effect of `implements`
+Read the [Usage](#usage) section to learn more about the effect of `implements`
 in different scenarios.

 #### `@redeclare`

-Declaring a member that shares a name with a member of a supertype
+Declaring an extension type member that shares a name with a member of a supertype
-is *not* an override relationship for extension types like it is between
+is *not* an override relationship like it is between classes,
-classes, but a *redeclaration*.
+but rather a *redeclaration*.
 An extension type member declaration
 *completely replaces* any supertype member with the same name.
 It's not possible to provide an alternative implementation
 for the same function.